bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 BootstrapVue relies on `Popper.js` (for Tooltip, Popover, and Dropdown positioning), `PortalVue` (for toasts, etc), and `vue-functional-data-merge` (for functional components).
 These three dependencies are included in the `commonjs2` and `UMD` bundles.

+When using the `commonjs2` build, and importing indvidual plugins or components, you may need to explicitly import/require the `.default` export.

 ## Migrating a project already using Bootstrap